 The contoured pinch points allow the athlete to gain pinpoint accuracy to maintain optimal rope shape while still allowing for a relaxed grip.
 Common in most racquet sports, each handle is hand wrapped with the most absorbent tape grip in the world.
 Offered in four cable weight variations, allowing the athlete to find just the right resistance amount to match their individual tempo and coordination level.

-Bionic Blue, Purple Reign, Kona Coral, Desert Ops, Gauntlet Grey, Naughty Pink, The Finisher, Inmate Orange
+Purple Reign, Black Ops, Bionic Blue, Kona Coral, Desert Ops, Naughty Pink, The Finisher, Inmate Orange, Gauntlet Grey

 Cable Weight Guide

 Hyper 1.3 – NOT RECOMMENDED FOR BEGINNERS.